LAST MODIFIED: July 7, 2023

 - Indirectly from you.
 For example, from observing your actions on our website or from information your computer or mobile device transmits when interacting with our website, among other things.

-We retain your Personal Information and Sensitive Personal Information for as long as required to achieve its purpose or under any California or Federal law.
+We retain your Personal Information and Sensitive Personal Information for as long as reasonably required to achieve the purpose for which it was collected, and as required to comply with our legal obligations under California or Federal law.
+We base our criteria for determining appropriate retention periods on regulatory and legal requirements, contractual requirements, business needs, and your expectations.

 We may use, or disclose to third parties, the Personal Information and Sensitive Personal Information we collect for one or more of the following business purposes: